What is Namecheap Hosting?

 Can I transfer my domain or website to Namecheap?

 Yes, you can.
 The site has a transition team that will help you bring any existing domain names and websites you have to their servers.
 Best of all, if your old host had a different control panel setup, Namecheap will make it compatible with cPanel.
-You can transfer all of your existing material no matter which plan you choose.
+You can transfer all of your existing material no matter which plans you choose.

 If I’m new to building a website, does Namecheap offers tools to help me?